Marc Skinner: Manchester United

 On 29 July 2021, Skinner returned to the FA WSL to become the second head coach of Manchester United, taking over from Casey Stoney following her resignation in May 2021.
 He signed a two-year contract with the option for a third.
+Under Skinner's tenure, Manchester United finished second in the 2022–23 WSL season, their highest finish in the league to date, as well as runners-up in the FA Cup that same season.
+This finish also saw the club reach the UEFA Champions League qualifying rounds for the first time, though they failed to advance to the group stages after being defeated by Paris Saint-Germain across both second round qualification legs the following season.

+Despite an underwhelming 2023–24 league campaign, which saw the club finish fifth in their lowest placement to date, this season saw Skinner win his first silverware as a manager as Manchester United won the 2024 FA Cup final on 12 May.
+He signed a one-year extension with the option for a further year on 17 May 2024.
+On 2 April 2025, Skinner signed a further contract extension with United, keeping him at the club until 2027 with the option for an additional year.
+In the 2025–26 season, Skinner led United to the league phase of the Champions League for the first time in the club's history.

 Personal life

 Skinner is in a long-term relationship with former England international defender Laura Bassett having met while both coaching for Birmingham's U-14s team.
 Their daughter, Saede, was born in December 2018.
+The couple's second child was born in March 2024.

 Managerial statistics

 All competitive games (league and domestic cups) are included.